Site Architecture is a Ranking Problem, Not an Organization Problem

 The 3-Click Rule is Cargo Cult

 Where did it come from?
-Usability research from the 1990s about user frustration.
-Someone noticed that users got annoyed if they had to click too many times to find something.
-This was about human psychology, not search rankings.
+Usability research from the 1990s about user frustration, back when someone noticed that users got annoyed if they had to click too many times to find something, which was a perfectly valid observation about human psychology and website navigation but had absolutely nothing to do with how search engines evaluate and rank content.

-Google counts link paths and link equity.
-A page five clicks from your homepage that receives strategic internal links from high-authority pages will outrank a page one click from your homepage that shares that link with 200 other pages.
+Google doesn't count clicks, has never counted clicks, and almost certainly never will count clicks as a ranking factor, because Google counts link paths and link equity, which are related concepts but fundamentally different in ways that matter enormously for how you should structure your site - a page buried five clicks from your homepage that receives strategic internal links from high-authority pages will outrank a page sitting one click from your homepage that shares that precious link with 200 other pages, every single time.

-The 3-click rule isn't wrong because it's bad for users.
-It's wrong because people apply it to SEO when it has nothing to do with SEO.
-They flatten their site structure to satisfy a rule that was never about rankings, and in doing so, they destroy their ability to rank.
+The 3-click rule isn't wrong because it's bad for users - it might actually be fine for users, that's debatable - it's wrong because people apply it to SEO when it has nothing to do with SEO, flattening their site structure to satisfy a rule that was never about rankings in the first place, and in doing so, they destroy their ability to rank for anything competitive.

 What Architecture Actually Does

-The math is brutal and simple.
-When you "flatten" your architecture to get everything within three clicks, you dilute authority across so many links that no page gets enough to rank.
+The math is brutal and simple and doesn't care about your feelings or your UX preferences: when you "flatten" your architecture to get everything within three clicks, you dilute authority across so many links that no individual page gets enough to rank for anything that matters.

 The site with products buried six clicks deep understood something the flat-architecture site didn't: depth concentrates authority.
 Their homepage linked to 8 main categories.
 Each category got ~12% of homepage authority.
 Each category page linked to subcategories.
 Authority flowed predictably through well-defined channels.